Gerua: Release

 The song was officially launched on 18 November 2015.

 Reception

 In its review, Indicine wrote, "It's a case of 'love at first listen' with 'Gerua', courtesy a soothing composition filled with a traditional setting (except for the opening 20 seconds that are misfit and strange).
 The flute in the beginning takes your heart away while Arijit, who has perfected the art of rendering romantic numbers, only ends up raising the bar with 'Gerua'.
 We bet this one will stay in your playlist for long."

 Upon its release, the music video of the song garnered 1.6 million views on Facebook and YouTube.
 The song trended on 62 countries worldwide.

-The composer of the song Pritam said- "The rection on gerua from everywhere is very heartwarming".
+The composer of the song Pritam said- "The reaction on Gerua from everywhere is very heartwarming".

-In June 2016, "Gerua" became the first Hindi film song to cross 100 million views on YouTube.
+In June 2016, "Gerua" became the first Hindi film song to cross 100 million views on YouTube and remained the highest viewed Bollywood song for a while.